MEET OUR TEAM

 My name is Eva Watson (she/her) and I have been a therapist for over 40 years.
 I have worked in a hospital setting as well as social service agencies throughout my career.
 I currently have been with MPSSAS for approximately 5 years part time.
 I work with clients individually and co lead SAIL groups.
 When not working with MPSSAS I have a private practice.

 Apart from my passion for working with clients, I love the outdoors.
 Hiking year round, spending time on the water, or near the water in the summer months is my medicine!
 I am a Fur Mom to a 10 year old dog and I have 2 adult sons.
 I am proud to be a Mom, wife, aunt, daughter, sister and great aunt.
 Some of my interests include reading, yoga, travel, cooking, being outside whenever possible, music, theatre.
 Not a fan at all of winter, but try to make the best of that!

 Eva Watson / sexual assault therapist

-Mitzi Beth (she/her) started at MPSSAS as a student and has since worked in various roles such as relief coordinator, SAIL therapist, and public educator.
-She co-facilitates the SAIL 1, 2, and 3 group counselling programs, assists with intake interviews of new clients, provides individual crisis counselling, and assists with other areas as needed such as public education, fundraising, and more!
+Mitzi Beth (she/her) started at MPSSAS as a student and has since worked in various roles such as relief coordinator, public educator, and sexual assault therapist.
+She currently provides individual counselling and co-facilitates our four-stage SAIL group therapy programs.
 Most of her experience in social work has been with individuals impacted by sexual and gender-based violence.
 She is dedicated to working with survivors and advocating for change at the systemic level to reduce and prevent sexual and gender-based violence.

 Kimberly Brown-Metcalfe works as the senior therapist at MPSSAS.
 She supports individuals who have experienced sexual violence through groups and individual psychotherapy.
 Kimberly has dedicated her research and academic career to the ongoing impacts of gender based violences and toxic masculinities.